Saberkhani6688/saberkhani6688.github.io/_pages/research.md

 - **Ownership structure** shapes how corruption is interpreted: NOCs carry symbolic weight as guardians of public wealth, while IOCs remain relatively insulated.
 - Field disruptions give rise to **petroprotests**, unarmed collective actions rooted in material and symbolic claims about oil.

-### Petro Field Diagram
 ![The Petro Field Diagram](/images/Petro%20Field%20Diagram.png)
-*Figure 1: The Petro Field and the mechanisms that generate petroprotests.*
+*The Petro Field and the mechanisms that generate petroprotests.*

 ---